Reporting groups replace designated business groups. Learn how they function and how you can form one.

 In some cases, you might choose one member to discharge obligations on behalf of other members.
 This might be useful for more complex business structures that deliver a range of designated services.

-However, if you’re a lead entity, you are accountable for each member’s AML/CTF program.
+However, if you’re a lead entity, you are accountable for each member’s AML/CTF program together with that member.

 Learn more about liability for breaches.